-Steps you can take to defend against phishing, smishing and other forms of cyber threats
+Steps you can take to help defend yourself against phishing and other cyber threats

 While the impact of such a business email compromise (BEC) can seem overwhelming, there are things you can consider doing to help protect your business, your customers and your employees from email scams.
 Consider these best practices: